digital-land/digital-land/content/project/developer-contributions/index.md

 **19 February 2019**

-We attended the London Planning Officers Society meeting to present the broader work that the Digital Land Services team are doing, and to provide an overview of the proposed developer contributions data format.
+We attended the [Planning Officers Society](http://www.planningofficers.org.uk/) meeting in London to present the broader work that the Digital Land Services team are doing, and to provide an overview of the proposed developer contributions data format.

 **01 February 2019**